jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 Including features developed in the bonus question (current_time_seconds, time_since_pp_started, current_friendly_on_ice, current_opposite_on_ice), we can see that our neural network model performs better.

 ##### Selected Features
-Feature Selection technique: Domain knowledge
-Using feature selection, we selected the following features to train our neural network models:
+Using our domain knowledge, we selected the following features to train our neural network models:

 | Feature     | Encoding |
 | ----------- | ----------- |